 3. Get Down

 If your children are shorter than you, before giving them direction, get down on their level.
-Kneel down (or put the child up on a chair, counter or table on your level) and let your eyes connect, so you know you 3_mom_and_childhave the proper attention.
+Kneel down (or put the child up on a chair, counter or table on your level) and let your eyes connect, so you know you have the proper attention.
 It’s so important to use this eye-level tactic for good news, as well as instruction and reprimands.
 If the only time you bend down or lift up is to scold, your tactic will soon turn into another opportunity for your child to blank out your message.
 Child psychologists say to use your children’s name, “Sarah, I have something to tell you.”
 “Jason, I’ve got good news!” when you want get their attention.

 Also start with the children’s name when you want them to do something.
 “Jenny, please feed the kitty.”